 You don’t have to worry about supplies on the trail as there are numerous spots to stop and resupply.
 However, keep in mind that there is a strict ‘leave no trace’ policy throughout the hike.

 It’s easy to read a list of hikes, what’s hard is choosing which hike is best for you.
 Start by turning that question around, ask yourself, which hiking location is best for me?
 You see, it’s easy to say you want to do all of these hikes but a lot of them require serious training.
+For guidelines on basic training tips to prepare for backpacking, see our earlier article on this topic.

 If you’re a novice hiker, you don’t want to go darting up the Appalachian Trail for six months.
 However, you might find that the Chilkoot trail in Alaska and Yukon territories, or the Inca Trail in the Peruvian mountains could be perfect for you.